ibm-cloud-docs/openwhisk/runtimes.md

 {:deprecated: .deprecated}

 # Runtimes

-## Action runtimes
+{: #runtimes}
-Actions can be coded and executed in several programming languages (e.g. Javascript, Python, etc.).
-The available runtime environments are shown in the following sections.
+Your apps can be coded and executed in programming languages such as Javascript or Python.
+Many runtimes are available by default with {{site.data.keyword.openwhisk_short}}.
+{: shortdesc}

-The following links return a JSON response that shows the available runtimes for IBM Cloud Functions in each region.
+View the available runtimes for IBM Cloud Functions in each region.
+The following links return a JSON response.

-The `runtimes` section of the response contains the set of available runtimes.

   - [us-south](https://us-south.functions.cloud.ibm.com/)
   - [us-east](https://us-east.functions.cloud.ibm.com/)
   - [eu-gb](https://eu-gb.functions.cloud.ibm.com/)
   - [eu-de](https://eu-de.functions.cloud.ibm.com/)

+The `runtimes` section of the response contains the set of available runtimes.

-The `image` section contains the name of the runtime image on [DockerHub](https://hub.docker.com/) and the tag that is used.
+The `image` section contains the name of the runtime image on [Docker Hub](https://hub.docker.com/) and the tag that is used.

 The following examples point to the images `ibmfunctions/action-nodejs-v10` and `openwhisk/nodejs6action`.
 The tags can be version numbers like `1.9.0` or the short form of a git commit hash, like `b99d71e`.